 - Module 6: Psychiatry Resident Training: Team Building, Workflows, and Quality Improvement

 Addictions Psychiatry Fellows

-An ACGME-accredited program for 5th year residents, the UW Psychosomatic Medicine Fellowship provides multidisciplinary subspecialty inpatient and outpatient training in Consultation-Liaison Psychiatry and a unique chance to practice integrated care models in primary care settings and specialty medical settings.
+An ACGME-accredited program for 5th year residents, the UW Consultation-Liaison Fellowship provides multidisciplinary subspecialty inpatient and outpatient training in consultation-liaison psychiatry and a unique chance to practice integrated care models in primary care settings and specialty medical settings.

 Geriatric Psychiatry Fellows